Information about publication paths for early career researchers

 However, I truly encourage you to submit to conferences as well.
 This is for lively discussions, networking and socialising.
 You need to build a network of colleagues with who you collaborate, submit for grants, organise events, co-author, etc. Such things typically happen at conferences.
 Short papers or presentations are sufficient and more effective because people can directly see your work.

 At least within the European context, always publish open access (OA).
-Typically, you cannot put other publications to your publications list when submitting a grant proposal in Europe.
+Typically, you cannot put other publications on your publications list when submitting a grant proposal in Europe.
 Therefore, your CV is affected.
 SDA journal, by now, doesn’t charge any OA publication fee.
 Few other journals, such as those formerly collaborated, don’t charge publication fees or are related to SDA, such as FormAkademisk, She Ji, Strategic Design Research Journal or Enacting Cybernetics.
 Also, many university libraries pay for the OA publication fee if requested.
 Ask your library!

 I encourage you to look at SDA’s publication spiral.
 You can develop a project idea into a full article by getting constant feedback.
 A short paper/presentation at the RSD symposium is an excellent place to start.
 The program committee groups presentations with others for a session that brings similar or contrasting research together and allows ample time for feedback and discussion on your work.